alpecevit/text2sql/README.md

 ## Usage

-Run `inference.py` to evaluate individual test dataset samples.
+Run `inference.py` to evaluate test dataset samples.

 *OR*